Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

+In data-driven KD, the teacher plays a crucial role in ensuring a well student \cite{wang2021knowledge,bang2021distilling}, and this becomes even more critical in DFKD.
+For \textbf{Q1}, when updating $\theta$, we construct a dynamic generation module, with an objective function for generating pseudo samples motivated by previous DFKD methods \cite{choi2020data,fang2021contrastive,yin2020dreaming}, namely,

-Here the divergence function $D$ is either Jensen–Shannon(JS) divergence or Kullback–Leibler(KL) divergence. $\mathcal{L}_{\theta}(x)$ is a loss function for regularizing the pretrained teacher model and improving the quality for the generation of pseudo samples. $\mathcal{L}_{\theta}(x)$ includes categorical entropy\cite{choi2020data}, batch normalization statistics alignment\cite{yin2020dreaming} and activation normalization\cite{kingma2018glow}.
+Here $\mathcal{L}_{adv}(x) = D(f_{\phi_t}(x), f_{\phi_s}(x))$, and divergence function $D$ is either Jensen–Shannon divergence (JS divergence) or Kullback–Leibler divergence (KL divergenece). $\mathcal{L}_{\theta}(x)$ is a loss function for regularizing the pretrained teacher model and improving the quality for the generation of pseudo samples. $\mathcal{L}_{\theta}(x)$ includes categorical entropy\cite{choi2020data}, and batch normalization statistics alignment\cite{yin2020dreaming}.
 The regularization item $L_{\theta}$ is designed by,

-Here the first item in equation \ref{equ: l_theta} is to align the statistical value of intermediate BN layers between the generated sample and real data, and the second item is designed to balance the distribution of different classes at the output space of the teacher model.
-Such design of $\mathcal{L}_{\theta}$ aligns the generated distribution with the original data distribution.
+The objective of Equ. \ref{equ: l_theta} is two-fold.
+The first term aims to align the intermediate BN layer statistics of the pseudo sample with those of real data, thereby ensuring statistical consistency between the two distributions.
+Besides, the second term $CE(\mathbf{z}^t_{i}, \arg \max_j {z}^t_{i,j})$ serves as a cross-entropy loss between the teacher output logit $\mathbf{z}^t_{i}$ and the pseudo label $y_i = \arg \max_j {z}^t_{i,j}$, which balances the class distribution in the output space of the teacher model.
+This objective, represented by $\mathcal{L}_{\theta}$, facilitates the alignment of the generated distribution with the original data distribution $p_{data}$.

-Different from the previous DFKD methods, we adjust the difficulty of generated samples by tuning the hyperparameter $\alpha_{adv}$.
-Here we use a predefined function $\alpha_{adv}(t)$, where $\partial \alpha_{adv}(t) / \partial t \geq 0$ to promise the increasing difficulty during training.
-The detailed design of $\alpha_{adv}(t)$ and the effect for the performance is discussed in section \ref{subsec: abl}.
-The adjustment of the gradient of difficulty is presented as an orange dashed arrow in Fig. \ref{fig:workflow}.
+Compared with previous DFKD methods\cite{yin2020dreaming,choi2020data,fang2021contrastive}, our approach adjusts the difficulty of generated samples by tuning the hyperparameter $\alpha_{adv}$.
+Specifically, by setting $\alpha_{adv}(\tau) = 0$, we utilize only the data-prior term $\mathcal{L}_{\theta}(x)$ in Equ. \ref{equ: dfkd} as the generation target, while setting $\alpha_{adv}(\tau) = \infty$ results in the sole use of the adversarial term in Equ. \ref{equ: dfkd}.
+In CuDFKD, we design the generation target as shown in Equ. \ref{equ: grad_adv} to dynamically balance the data-prior and decision boundary.
+To ensure non-decreasing difficulty during training, we employ a predefined function $\alpha_{adv}(\tau)$, whose detailed design are discussed in Section \ref{subsec: hyper}.
+The adjustment of the difficulty gradient is illustrated as orange dashed arrows in Figure \ref{fig:workflow}, thereby ensuring a dynamic generation target.